viamin/ruby-maat/README.md

 - Ruby 3.2 or later
 - No external dependencies beyond the gem requirements

-## The ideas behind Code Maat

-To understand large-scale software systems we need to look at their evolution.
-The history of our system provides us with data we cannot derive from a single snapshot of the source code.
-Instead VCS data blends technical, social and organizational information along a temporal axis that let us map out our interaction patterns in the code.
-Analyzing these patterns gives us early warnings on potential design issues and development bottlenecks, as well as suggesting new modularities based on actual interactions with the code.
-Addressing these issues saves costs, simplifies maintenance and let us evolve our systems in the direction of how we actually work with the code.

-### About the name

-Maat was a goddess in ancient Egyptian myth.
-She was the one who gave us order out of the initial chaos in the universe.
-Code Maat hopes to continue the work of Maat, albeit on a smaller basis, by highlighting code with chaotic development practices and suggest the directions of future refactorings to bring order to it.
-Further, maat was used in ancient Egypt as a concept of truth.
-And metrics never lie (except when they do).

 ## License

-Copyright © 2013 Adam Tornhill

 Distributed under the [GNU General Public License v3.0](http://www.gnu.org/licenses/gpl.html).